queenaccila/midnight-express-creative/Story/Basic-Outline.md

 ### Game Beginning
 - Mina has a "special ticket" for the Midnight Express, which is what caused the train to stop where Mina was
-- She got the ticket from a
+- She got the ticket from __?

 ### Level 1
+**Tutorial: Environment Interaction**
+- Mina starts up an old ticket machine that has a pre-recorded message to scan her ticket
+- This is integrated with the actual combat tutorial

+**Tutorial: Basic Combat**

 ### Level 2